Braess' Paradoxes in Coupled Power and Transportation Systems: Numerical Study

-\paragraph{Transportation System Settings.} We consider the case of one O-D pair (\textit{Davis}, \textit{San Jose}).
-We show even in the simplest one O-D pair case, we discover TBP and PBP.
-As shown in Appendix \ref{sec:generalization_to_multiple_O-D_pairs}, our results can be extended to cases with multiple O-D pairs.
+We consider the one O-D pair (\textit{Davis}, \textit{San Jose}) case.
+We show even in the simplest one O-D pair case, we discover TBPs and PBPs.
 We place four chargers at \textit{Winters}, \textit{Fairfield}, \textit{Mtn.View}, and \textit{Fremont}, respectively.
 We assume $N=15,000$ EVs travel from \textit{Davis} to \textit{San Jose}, and each EV has a fixed charging demand of $\rho = 20\mathrm{KW}$.
 Similar to \cite{alizadeh2016optimal}, we assume the travel cost $c_{\ell}$ (in \$) of link $\ell$ is a linear function of the number of EVs $x_\ell$ on $\ell$, i.e., $c_{\ell} = \alpha_{\ell} x_{\ell} + \beta_{\ell}$, where $\alpha_{\ell} x_{\ell}$ is the \textit{traffic-dependent} cost, and $\beta_{\ell}$ the fixed travel cost.
-Note that $\bm \beta$ is obtained by multiplying the same fixed travel times from \cite{alizadeh2016optimal} by a value of time $0.32$\$/min ($\approx 19$\$/hour \cite{goldszmidt2020value}).
+Note that $\bm \beta$ is obtained by multiplying the same fixed travel times from \cite{alizadeh2016optimal} by a value of time $0.32$\$/min ($\approx 19$\$/hour \citep{goldszmidt2020value}).
 There are in total $10$ routes since the same physical route with different chargers are considered as different routes.
+We {refer to} the setting discussed above as the \emph{base setting}, and {we perturb it to demonstrate BPs.}